Matrix balancing based interior point methods for point set matching problems: Matrix balancing

 \subsection{Stability issues in practical algorithms}

 When we balance a sequence of matrices with $t$ increasing, the norm of these scaling vectors will increase synchronously.
-Empirically, without careful numerical treatment, the aforementioned algorithms, large numerical errors can easily occur in KR, NE and LB algorithms.
-It has been pointed out the usage of Two techniques proposed in the Stabilized Scaling algorithms\cite{Schmitzer2019} will be employed in our simulation studies of KR, NE and LB algorithms.
+Without careful numerical treatment, large numerical errors can easily occur in KR, NE and LB algorithms.
+Two techniques proposed in the Stabilized Scaling algorithms\cite{Schmitzer2019} will be employed in our simulation studies of KR, NE and LB algorithms.